stevenmhunt/relk/README.md

 #### Conditions

-You can add conditions to a variable reference which controls whether or not that variable's value is outputted:
+You can add conditions to a variable reference which controls whether or not that variable's value is outputted using the `?:` operator:

 ```bash
 conch set condition-key-1 -t "{value?:some-condition = 'yes'}"